shrideio/shoebox/README.md

 - Shoebox - why the name?

   ...cus' it has something in it to getcha runnin'! :boom: :running: :checkered_flag:

-  Shoebox is a symbolic name representing simple multipurpose storage for old toys, lego bricks, commix books, SEGA/Nintendo cartridges, Play Station disks, board game accessories... in short, for things that used to (or still) bring us joy.
-We believe that this "shoebox" contains a few "toys" that might help you brining a structure in teamwork and make collaborative software development with your peers more enjoyable. :nerd_face: :headphones: :computer:

 ### TL;DR